rutu99/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/SAMPLE_IO.md

 Q1 (A/B Testing): How would you design an A/B test to measure whether a new checkout button colour increases conversions?

-Priya: I'd split traffic 50/50, run it for at least 2 weeks to account for
+Sayali: I'd split traffic 50/50, run it for at least 2 weeks to account for
        weekly patterns.
 Track conversion rate as primary metric.
        Probably use a chi-square test...
 I think.

 Q2 (A/B Testing): What sample size would you need and how do you determine when to stop the test?

-Priya: Honestly, I usually just look at whether the results seem significant
+Sayali: Honestly, I usually just look at whether the results seem significant
        after a few days...
 I know there's a formula but I'd need to look it up.

 [A/B Testing Score: 4/10 — "Understands basic concept but lacks statistical